Health and wellbeing advice

 Please use this NHS childhood vaccines timeline to ensure your child is safe.

-Your doctor’s surgery or health centre is the first place to visit if you have a health concern.
+Your General Practitioners (GP’s) surgery or health centre is the first place to visit if you have a health concern.
 They provide a wide range of family health services including advice on health problems, vaccinations, examinations and treatment, prescriptions for medicines, referrals to other health services and social services.

 NHS Continuing Care

 NHS Continuing Care is support provided for children and young people under 18 who need a tailored package of care because of their disability, an accident or illness.

 The National Framework for Children and Young People's Continuing Care (Department Health, 2010) describes the process, that organisations should go through in assessing needs and putting in place bespoke packages of Continuing Care for children and young people who require it because their needs cannot be met by existing universal or specialist service.